 OPEB are provided to the System's retirees under the U. T. System Employee Group Insurance Program (EGIP).
 The EGIP is a single-employer defined benefit OPEB plan; however, due to the State statute requiring appropriations for funding the plan, the State is reporting a proportionate share.
 Chapter 1551 of the Texas Insurance Code, Sections 310 and 311, require that the State contribute to the cost of each participant's insurance coverage.
 The funds are appropriated under the General Appropriations Act Higher Education Employees Group Insurance (HEGI) Contributions.
-The State's proportion is 22.83 percent of the collective OPEB related liabilities, deferred outflows and inflows and expense based on HEGI contributions by the State to total contributions as of August 31, 2018 and 2017.
-The System's proportion as of August 31, 2018 and 2017 measurements dates was 77.17 percent.
-At August 31, 2018 and 2017, the amount of the total OPEB liability related to the System reported by the State was \$3,171,184,120 and \$3,188,913,639, respectively.
+The State's proportion was 20.82 and 22.83 percent of the collective OPEB related liabilities, deferred outflows and inflows and expense based on HEGI contributions by the State to total contributions as of August 31, 2019 and 2018.
+The System's proportion as of August 31, 2019 and 2018 was 79.18 and 77.17 percent.
+At August 31, 2019 and 2018, the amount of the total OPEB liability related to the System reported by the State was \$2,723,817,586 and \$3,171,184,120, respectively.
 The amount reported by the State is related to the premium sharing contributions, which are recognized as State appropriation general revenue on the System's financial statements in the fiscal year that the State contributed the amounts for OPEB on the System's behalf.